cothema/minimalist-focus-mode/README.md

     npm run watch
 ```

+If using Docker, this is already running inside the container.

 In most cases, you will not need to reload the extension in browser manually.
-If necessary (e.g. `manifest.json` changes), you can reload the extension in `chrome://extensions/` by clicking on the reload icon in the extension
+If necessary (e.g. `manifest.json` changes), you can reload the extension in `chrome://extensions/` by clicking on the
+reload icon in the extension
 tile.

 ### 4. Building for Production